Entering Unbelievable Uzbekistan

 Once we had made it to Andijon, the driver put me on the phone to his daughter who spoke a little bit of English.
 She said that my host had lied to me and wasn’t meeting me, as had been arranged and reconfirmed when I’d spoken to him on the phone just 15 minutes prior.
 I was a bit taken aback by this and super skeptical of what had been said.
 What made it even worse was that I was asking them to call to my host and they weren’t letting that happen.

-They then decided, without consulting me, that they were going to take me to the station where I could get a shared taxi to Taskent, which was 5 hours away, at 10 o’clock at night.
+They then decided, without consulting me, that they were going to take me to the station.
+From there I could get a shared taxi to Taskent, which was 5 hours away.
+At 10 o’clock at night.
 As I was telling them that wasn’t what I wanted, my host called the driver’s phone.
 He informed me that something had come up and he couldn’t meet me, so he would pay for me to stay in a hotel.
 Umm, okay.

 The driver took me to the hotel that my host and suggested.
 It turned out to be the most terrible hotel I’d ever come across.
 No WiFi.
 Smelly and mouldy bathroom.
 Rickety looking single bed with stained sheets.
 But at least the nice lady at reception served me some tea and snacks.

 I ended up speaking to one of my host’s friends, Azuz, who said that he would come and meet me at the hotel and sort things out.
 The driver had been hanging around to make sure that I got checked in okay, but had to go.
 Azuz met me in the hotel lobby about 10 minutes later and helped me check in.
-He told me not to worry, that everything was sorted out and that my host would meet me at the hotel at 11am.
+He told me not to worry, that everything was sorted out.
+He added that my host would meet me at the hotel at 11am the next morning.

 When 11am came around, my host was nowhere to be found, but a creepy guy who took pictures of me as I walked towards reception was.
-I told him to delete my photo from his phone then left to find WiFi so I could plan my escape from that town.
+After insisting that he delete my photo from his phone, I made a hasty exit.
+I wanted to find WiFi so I could plan my escape from that town.
 With the help of some friendly locals, I found a cafe with decent food, WiFi and airconditioning.
-The last one was what I need the most after walking in the Uzbek heat for half an hour and witnessing some crazy traffic scenes.
+The last one was what I need the most after walking in the unbelievable Uzbekistan heat for half an hour and witnessing some crazy traffic scenes.

-With a concerted group effort, involving 2 staff members and 2 diners in the cafe, I was able to place my order, only for the staff member who took the order to come back 5 minutes later and say that it wasn’t available.
-So I changed my order and the same staff member came back another 5 minutes later and said that my original order was now available.
+With a concerted group effort, involving 2 staff members and 2 diners in the cafe, I was able to place my order.
+I started to relax and browse the ‘net.
+Just a few minutes later, the staff member who took my order to came back.
+What I’d ordered wasn’t available, so I changed my order.
+Amusingly, the same staff member came back another 5 minutes later and said that my original order was now available.
+Maybe it had been available all along and he’d just wanted an excuse to talk to me?

 After bingeing on WiFi for a while, I was ready to pay for my meal and leave.
 That should’ve been simple enough, right?
-When I got to the counter, I only had a large note and they said that they didn’t have change for it so.
-I offered to pay by credit card.
-They took my card, but a short while later said that they couldn’t take credit card.
+Well, not quite.
+When I got to the counter, I only had a large note.
+They said that they didn’t have change so I offered to pay by credit card.
+They took my card to some magical place out the back.
+A short while later, my card came back and they said they couldn’t take credit card.
+I think they had a problem with their machine at the time.
 That created a bit of a dilemma as they wouldn’t take my cash or credit card, I couldn’t think of any other options.

 I waited at the counter while the staff spoke amongst themselves.
 It was quite amusing as different staff would come and join the conversation for a bit, then go off and do some work while others joined in.
 I suspect every staff member was a part of the conversation at some stage.
 Eventually, after about 15 minutes of deliberations, the one worker in the place that spoke a small amount of English gave me my card back.
 He then said they were giving me the meal as a welcome to Uzbekistan.
 How pleasantly unexpected.

-My map was playing up, so I stopped a local walking by and asked him how to get a Mashrutka to Tashkent.
+My phone was was playing up, which meant I couldn’t get any useful directions from my map app.
+I stopped a local walking by and asked him how to get a Mashrutka to Tashkent.
 He was lovely and spoke to the driver of a passing Mashrutka.
 That Mashrutka would take me to the station where I could get a Mashrutka to Tashkent.
 The ladies in the Mashrutka were trying to ask where I was from by making a roof over their head with hands.
 I didn’t get the reference until one of them pointed to herself and said “Uzbek”.
 It was an amusing exchange.
+Especially when they thought Hong Kong was in Japan.

 A lady already in the Mashrutka said she was going to Tashkent too.
 Next thing I know, we’d stopped somewhere and men were crowding around the Mashrutka.
 One of them grabbed my bag, but I quickly grabbed it back.
 Then the lady motioned for me to follow her.
 We ended up in a taxi and she called her neighbour Islam who could speak English.
 He told me that she was paying for my taxi ride to Tashkent because she thought that taking a Mashrutka all the way was too dangerous.
 I was starting to wonder why people didn’t want my money that day!